ngmduc2012/bluetooth_android/README.md

 Branch:

-Master: Build an application read JSON string by Bluetooth class
+Master: Build an application reads JSON string by Bluetooth class

-Blue_class_text: Build an application read short string by Bluetooth class
+Blue_class_text: Build an application reads short string by Bluetooth class

-Blue_le_text: Build an application read short string by Bluetooth low energy
+Blue_le_text: Build an application reads short string by Bluetooth low energy

-Blue_le: Build an application read JSON string by Bluetooth low energy
+Blue_le: Build an application reads JSON string by Bluetooth low energy

 Blue_le_autoconnect: Because Using bluetooth low energy no support send message back to client, so in this branch we add function auto connect again for 2-way communication.